 Dr. Hummers’s research focuses on understanding the natural course of the disease and developing new treatment for scleroderma.
 She has a special expertise and interest in a rare disease that mimics scleroderma called scleromyxedema.

 Ami Shah, M.D., MHS

 - Co-Director of the johns Hopkins Scleroderma Center

 - Deputy Director, Rheumatology Precision Medicine Centers of Excellence clinical programs

-Dr. Shah has received numerous awards and honors throughout her career.
-Most recently, she was honored with the Edith Busch Prize for Young Investigators, a prestigious award recognizing her outstanding contributions to scleroderma research, at the 2018 Systemic Sclerosis World Congress.
-She has received research funding from the American College of Rheumatology, the Scleroderma Research Foundation and the National Institutes of Health (NIH/NIAMS).
-She is an editorial board member for The Journal of Scleroderma and Related Disorders.
+Dr. Shah has received the Edith Busch Prize for Young Investigators, a prestigious award recognizing her outstanding contributions to scleroderma research, at the 2018 Systemic Sclerosis World Congress.
+She was also honored to receive the Henry Kunkel Young Investigator Award from the American College of Rheumatology in 2020.
+This award recognizes early career scientists who have made outstanding and promising independent contributions to basic, translational or clinical research in the field of rheumatology.
+Dr. Shah receives research support from the Scleroderma Research Foundation, the Donald B. and Dorothy L. Stabler Foundation, and the National Institutes of Health (NIH/NIAMS).

 Zsuzsanna McMahan, M.D., MHS

 Dr. McMahan received her M.D. degree from The University of Texas at Houston Medical School.
 She completed her internship and residency in internal medicine at The University of Texas -Southwestern (Dallas, Texas) and a post-doctoral fellowship in clinical and experimental rheumatology at Johns Hopkins University.
 During her rheumatology fellowship, she also earned her Master’s in Health Sciences at the Johns Hopkins Bloomberg School of Public Health.